Stephen-Seo/TurnBasedMinecraftMod/FAQ.md

 **It is recommended to use .ogg Vorbis files instead of .mp3 files.**

+## How do I configure battle music?

+There is a way to edit client-config that deals with music settings, like what mob groups trigger battle/silly music and volume.
+This menu can be opened in one way.

+  - Run the command `/tbm-client-edit` to open the menu.

+Note that "Accept" must be clicked on to save the client-config.

+Note that the NeoForge version of this mod can access this menu through the mod list GUI.
+Minecraft Forge currently does not have this capability, so it can be only accessed via the command.

 ## Why do passive mobs don't start turn-based battle?

 By default, the `passive` category is set to "ignore turn-based-battle" in the